MartinTerziski/DungeonGameMain/README.md

-This is an individual project of plain Java, called DungeonGame.
-It is based on a textual turn-based game, where you choose your class with roleplay elements and fight through an abandoned village.
+**Gameplay**

-You can choose between 3 classes with different powers and history (Juggernaut, Spell Invoker and Marksman).
-The character must fight through the challenges in the village, for it to be cleansed by a savior's hand.
-The main commands are Basic Attack, Use of a Spell (depending on the Mana bar) and Using a potion.
-The character can also level up and increase his stats by your choosing.
+In DungeonGame, players can choose between three classes: Juggernaut, Spell Invoker, and Marksman.
+Each class has its own unique set of powers and backstory.
+Players must fight through challenges in the village and progress through the game to ultimately cleanse the village with a savior's hand.

+The main commands in DungeonGame are Basic Attack, Use of a Spell (depending on the Mana bar), and Using a Potion.
+Players can also level up their character and increase their stats according to their choosing.

+**Purpose of the Project**

-The main purpose of this project is to be considered as a portolio, in which the usage of Java OOP Concepts(Inheritance, Polymorphism...) and types of Design Patterns is present.
+The main purpose of this project is to demonstrate the usage of Java OOP concepts, such as inheritance and polymorphism, and types of design patterns.
+It can be used as a portfolio to showcase programming skills to potential employers or clients.

+**How to Play**

+To run the game, simply download the code and compile it using a Java compiler.
+Once compiled, execute the program to start the game.

+**Examples**

+Here are some examples of commands and actions that can be taken within the game:

+*Basic Attack*: Inflicts damage to the enemy using the player's equipped weapon.

+*Use of a Spell*: Cast a spell to deal damage to the enemy, based on the player's mana bar.

+*Using a Potion*: Restore the player's health points.

+**Conclusion**

+DungeonGame is a fun and challenging game that showcases the use of Java OOP concepts and design patterns.
+It can be a great addition to any programmer's portfolio, and provides an enjoyable gaming experience for players.